O-MG/DemonSeed/README.md

 ## [↑](#table-of-contents) Assembly Instructions
 If you have a kit, then you have 2 boards that allow you to choose your own adventure here.

 **Full difficulty**: You can use the unassembled board and do 100% of the assembly.
+You will need solder paste and a heat source sufficient for solder reflow to start here.

-**Medium difficulty**: You can use the additional assembled board in the kit and skip to the pogo programmer assembly.
+**Medium difficulty**: You can use the additional assembled board in the kit and skip directly to the pogo programmer assembly.

 **Easiest difficulty**: You can also use the same assembled board and skip directly to cable assembly because I preprogrammed all of these boards with a bootloader already.